test-circleci/rubyoncci/README.txt

 2 developers in system:
  - huydk
- - yhuydk -> develop branch change itself
+ - yhuydk -> develop branch change itself -> changed

 To be continue...